 To the untrained eye, insurance is a murky subject.
-A foreign food; an unknown quantity.
+A foreign food.
+An unknown quantity.

 It’s not as tedious as you might think.

-Naturally enough, because a broker’s job is to shed light where there isn’t any, we’ll start with what we do.
+Because a broker’s job is to shed light where there isn’t any, we’ll start with what we do.

 Man in the middle